callstack/ai-cli/README.md

 AI assistant in your terminal.

 ```
-$ ai "Tell me an interesting fact about the Roman Empire?"
+$ ai "Tell me an interesting fact about the Roman Empire"
 ```

 ## Installation